justpy-org/justpy/docs/tutorial/input.md

 jp.justpy(input_demo)
 ```

-The function input_demo creates a web page and adds an input element called `in1` to it (ignore the classes, they are there just to make the input element look nicer and do not affect the functionality of the program).
+The function `input_demo` creates a web page and adds an input element called `in1` to it (ignore the classes, they are there just to make the input element look nicer and do not affect the functionality of the program).

 Notice the `placeholder` attribute of `in1`.
 Before any text is typed into the input field or when it is emptied, the placeholder text is displayed in the field.
-We then define a div element that is added to the page (using the `a` keyword argument) and assigned to an attribute of in1.
+We then define a div element that is added to the page (using the `a` keyword argument) and assigned to an attribute of `in1`.
 We saw this technique before.
 It simplifies event handling as we shall see in a second.

-Next, we bind the input event of `in1` to the function `my_input` (we could have omitted this line by adding `input=my_input` as a keyword argument when we created in1). `my_input` is therefore now the input event handler for `in1`.
+Next, we bind the input event of `in1` to the function `my_input` (we could have omitted this line by adding `input=my_input` as a keyword argument when we created `in1`). `my_input` is now the input event handler for `in1`.

 The input event occurs each and every time a character is typed into an input element.
-After every keystroke this function is run, and it updates the text of the div to be the value of the input field.
+After every keystroke this function is run, and it changes the text of the div to the value of the input field.
 By assigning the div to an `in1` attribute, we have access to all the variables we need in the event handler.

 You may have noticed that there is a delay in the updating of the Div.
 That is because the component by default sets the `debounce` attribute of the input event to 200ms.
 This means an input event is generated only after a key has not been pressed for 200ms.

 Try holding the a key down and have it repeated.
 Only when you lift your finger will the Div update.
 You can set the `debounce` attribute to the value you prefer, just make sure to take into account the typing speed of your users and the latency of the connection.
 In general, a higher debounce value means the server will have to handle less communications and that may be an advantage for applications that need to scale.

 ## The Type Attribute